Vendiel/daresay-a11y/posts/auto-updating-content.md

 ---
 id: auto-updating-content
-title: Content that starts auto-updating automatically must be possible to be paused, stopped, or hidden by the user or that the user can manually control the freqsuency of the updates
+title: Content that starts auto-updating automatically must be possible to be paused, stopped, or hidden by the user or that the user can manually control the frequency of the updates
 tags:
   - Content
 reqs: